FStarLang/PoP-in-FStar/book/part1/part1_termination.rst

   returning a ``nat``, just as the ``nat`` did before.

-* The additional ``(decreases l)`` specifying a *measure*, i.e., the quantity that decreases at each recursive call according the well-founded relation ``<<``.
+* The additional ``(decreases l)`` specifying a *measure*, i.e., the quantity that decreases at each recursive call according to the well-founded relation ``<<``.

 To check the definition, F* gives the recursively bound name